reider002/GenomeSeq_MemoraDB/README.md

 ## Recommended IDE Setup

+[VSCode](https://code.visualstudio.com/)
 Suggested to run a docker container with Ubuntu if running on Windows or IOS operation systems

-[VSCode](https://code.visualstudio.com/)
-[Vue plugins]
+  Plugins:
+  - Vue
+  - Python
+ Make sure your Node.js is installed and up to date

 ## Customize configuration